Medications and Drugs

-Vorinostat is usually given after other treatments have been tried without successful treatment of symptoms.
+Vorinostat is usually given after other treatments have been tried without successful treatment.

-Vorinostat may also be used for purposes other than those listed in this medication guide.
+Vorinostat may also be used for purposes not listed in this medication guide.

 What are the possible side effects of vorinostat (Zolinza)?

-Stop using vorinostat and call your doctor at once if you have any of these serious side effects:
+Stop using vorinostat and call your doctor at once if you have a serious side effect such as:

 What is the most important information I should know about vorinostat (Zolinza)?

 You should not use this medication if you are allergic to vorinostat, or if you have severe liver disease.

 Do not use vorinostat if you are pregnant.
 It could harm the unborn baby.